exercism/docs/building/tooling/analyzers/interface.md

   position by public acceptance or market forces.
 Unofficial customs that are widely accepted.

-In other words, if a nearly all developers (non-hobyists) who write code in a certain language have established certain rules, these rules are a **de facto standard** and become idiomatic use.
-Example: **Ruby** uses 2 space identation.
+In other words, if a nearly all developers (non-hobbyists) who write code in a certain language have established certain rules, these rules are a **de facto standard** and become idiomatic use.
+Example: **Ruby** uses 2 space indentation.

 Some rules are language features, even if they are not documented well.
 These language features are part of "idiomatic rules" and not stylistic choices.